chelsearbann/chelsearbann/README.md

 - 👋 Hi, I’m @chelsearbann
 - 👀 I’m interested in Data Science, Product Management, Sustainability, ClimateTech, AgTech
 - 🎓 I have an MS in Sustainability from Tufts University
-- 🌱 I’m proficient in R and Python
+- 🌱 I’m proficient in R, Python, and GIS
 - 📫 How to reach me chelsea.bann@tufts.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a side business in garden and home interior design!